Jus741/jus741.github.io/resume.md

 **Software Engineer Fellow**
 *August 2024 – December 2024*
 *Location: Remote*
-- Participated in an initiative helping underrepresented communities develop web development skills
+- Collaborated in an initiative helping underrepresented communities develop web development skills
 - Worked on real-world projects for nonprofits and small businesses
 - Developed technical skills while contributing to a more inclusive tech ecosystem

+### Kollaboration
+**Software Implementation Consultant**
+*August 2024 – September 2024*
+*Location: Remote*
+- Enhanced website UX/UI, identifying and implementing improvements that resulted in an estimated **>20% increase** in user engagement
+- Led platform migration from WordPress to Squarespace, ensuring data integrity and SEO retention while minimizing downtime
+- Conducted comprehensive assessments of client websites, providing actionable recommendations for performance optimization

 ### GitHub {All In} Open Source
 **Software Engineer Apprentice**